dfandrich/testclutch/README.md

   - "Metadata" repository permissions (read)
   - "Pull requests" repository permissions (read and write)

-Alternately, a classic token works as well.
+Alternately, a classic token works as well, with the `public_repo` scope enabled.
 Copy the token contents from the web browser and store it in a file in a protected location on your local machine and with permissions that do not allow other users to access it.
+Tokens set up this way will work with public repositories.

 Test Clutch has built-in support for these test log formats: